 Contribute

 This guide is free and open source.
 It was been written as other methodologies and approaches proved successful.
 As such, it's in everyones best interest for this to be a living document that is improved and updated regularly.
-See below for various ways to contribute.

 Click on the "Edit on GitHub" link on the related page.